 The Music focus area has 30 studios where individual lessons can be conducted.
 A variety of orchestra instruments are at the disposal of learners.

 Our media centre is well resourced with books, visual and sound equipment to enable learners and teachers to create a stimulating learning environment.
 Learners also have access to computers and the internet to do research.

-We currently have about 750 learners in the school.
+There are currently about 610 learners in the school.
 Our learners are diverse in respect of race, creed and talents.

 A large number of learners are accommodated in the hostel.
 The hostel learners are representative of all the provinces in South Africa.
 Currently it houses learners from the Limpopo, Mpumalanga, North West Province.
 The remaining learners reside in Gauteng; we have no specific feeder zone.